Sucking in a Pregnant Belly: When It’s Safe & When It’s Not

 Exercises To Avoid While Pregnant

-Remaining active in pregnancy can help facilitate a smooth delivery, improve mood, and manage weight gain.
 However, it’s important to select exercises carefully when pregnant to avoid a negative impact on the baby and reduce the risk of injury.

 Also, keep in mind that exercising while pregnant should only be done with permission from your doctor.

-We’ve compiled a short list of exercises to avoid while pregnant:
+Exercises to avoid while pregnant:

 • Exercises that require lying on your back, right side, or stomach for extended periods of time.